Elissa-DI/Elissa-DI/README.md

 - 🌱 I’m currently learning **Flutter and Devops**

-- 👯 I’m looking to collaborate on [collaborate on Innovative full-stack projects — Open to all ideas!](https://github.com/Elissa-DI)
+- 👯 I’m looking to collaborate on [full-stack projects — Open to all ideas!](https://github.com/Elissa-DI)

 - 🤝 I’m looking for help with **getting internships and job**